|

 Latin names - why ?

-invaluable - for web searching and for using foreign books and other sources.
+invaluable - for web searching for using foreign books and other sources.
 I have endeavoured to include any

 common names I can, particularly those quoted by the BSBI, and those are

-indexed as well. |
+indexed as well.

 There are of course many more comprehensive and better researched websites with